Topological Data Analysis Applications in Natural Language Processing: A Survey: Open Problems

-Due to the benefits of TDA and deep learning, a new niche field is born - Topological Deep Learning (TDL) a ``the collection of ideas and methods related to the use of topological concepts in deep learning'' \cite{papamarkou2024position}.
-TDL allows a deep learning model to be integrated more deeply with concepts of algebraic topology, such as the introduction of simplicial neural networks (NNs), which are NNs with layers made up of simplicial complexes.
+\textbf{Topological Deep Learning for NLP. } Due to the benefits of TDA and deep learning, a new niche field is born - Topological Deep Learning (TDL) as ``the collection of ideas and methods related to the use of topological concepts in deep learning'' \cite{papamarkou2024position}.
+Initially, TDL is described as an ensemble of topological features extracted by TDA techniques such as persistent homology and deep learning features.
+In this setting, TDL is a traditional deep learning model with extra features (i.e., TDA-extracted features).
+However, as the field has advanced, a new definition for TDL has emerged - ``the collection of ideas and methods related to the use of topological concepts in deep learning'' \cite{papamarkou2024position}.
+TDL allows a deep learning model to be integrated more deeply with concepts of algebraic topology, such as the introduction of simplicial neural networks (NNs) \cite{ebli2020simplicial,paluzo2024trainable}, which are NNs with layers made up of simplicial complexes.
 This deeper integration of TDA into NNs makes TDL particularly useful for the explosion of high-dimensional data.
-These high-dimensional data need better tools for processing as the current tools shrink the dimension, resulting in information loss.
-In NLP, one particular approach to integrate TDA with high-dimensional NLP embeddings has been the utilization of text in graphical forms, which have been shown to yield better results than directly using texts as a sequence of tokens~\cite{zhong2020neural,liu2023coco,phan2023fake}.
+These high-dimensional data require better tools for processing as the current tools shrink the dimension, resulting in information loss.
+In NLP, one particular approach to integrate TDA with high-dimensional NLP embeddings has been the utilization of text in graphical forms, which have been shown to yield better results than directly using texts as a sequence of tokens~\cite{liu2023coco,phan2023fake,li2025understanding,kushnareva2021artificial}.
 Nevertheless, more research is still needed to validate such an approach.